abetkin/webtypes/docs/api-guide/templates.md

 # Templates

-API Star is particularly designed around building APIs, but is equally capable of being used to build web applications.
+webtypes is particularly designed around building APIs, but is equally capable of being used to build web applications.

 ## Configuration